 We also manage the library collection of the Dutch Entomological Association.

 With the opening of the new museum at Darwinweg, the library collections will for the most part be located in one place.
-This applies both to literature from the former Naturalis Library, to material from the former Botanical Library and of course to the collection of the Dutch Entomological Association.
+This applies both to literature from the former Naturalis Library, to material from the former Botanical Library and of course to the collection of the Netherlands Entomological Society.
 For the first time we combine publications, archives and print collections on zoology, geology, paleontology, botany and entomology under one roof.

 We focus on everyone who is interested in research into biodiversity, geodiversity and evolution.
 You can find all publications we manage in our catalog.

 A special room in our collection tower - the Rare Book Room - is reserved for valuable and fragile paper materials.
 In addition to rare books, this room also contains the scientific and correspondence archive and a large collection of printed images.
 The tower is climate controlled to provide the best possible storage conditions for these paper treasures.
 Many books can be seen via the digital international platform Biodiversity Heritage Library, where you can find all the special works from natural history libraries around the world.

 The Bibliotheca Carcinologica is a unique collection of books in the Naturalis library.
 This collection was compiled by a former curator, Lipke Bijdeley Holthuis (1921-2008), who for over half a century was the leading expert in the taxonomy of crustaceans, including lobsters, crabs and shrimps.
 He was particularly interested in collecting books that were handed down by generations of his famous predecessors.
 Bibliotheca Carcinologica is a unique treasure that will provide study material for many years for countless biologists, book scientists and scientific historians.